revaldyazura/bintang-jaya-web/README.md

-# Getting Started with Create React App
+# Bintang Jaya Website

+Welcome to the Bintang Jaya Website repository.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+To get started with the project, follow these steps:

-### `npm start`
+### Prerequisites

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.